Concrete Sealer

 Silicon-based compounds are among the most common repellents since they resist oxidation and offer good thermal stability and heat resistance, as compared to typical organic compounds.
 They also have good resistance to ultraviolet radiation (sunlight) and water, making them ideal water-repellent materials.
 The hydrophobic nature of the silicon-based material repels water from the concrete surface causing water droplets to bead.
 Silicon-based sealers include silanes, siloxanes, and silicates.
 While silanes and siloxanes function by penetrating the concrete and filling pores, silicates function in a different manner.
 These materials react with the calcium hydroxide in the concrete and essentially block, rather than fill, the pores.
 Some silicate sealer products are also called densifiers since they “harden” the top surface.
 These densifying products are typically used for polished concrete surfaces.

 Other “sealer” products that are based on organic resins, such as acrylics, epoxies, or polyurethanes, may penetrate concrete surfaces to a slight degree, but are likely materials that also form a thin film on the surface.
+These types of sealer products generally will not be as breathable as silicon-based sealers.
 There also are hybrid sealers, typically based on silanes or siloxanes that incorporate organic resins such as acrylics.

-The sealers can be water- or solvent-based and are typically applied to concrete via low pressure spray.
+The sealers can be water- or solvent-based and are typically applied to concrete via low-pressure sprayer

 Selecting Concrete Sealers

 A comparison of different types of sealers is presented in Table 1.
 The amount of material that should be applied is based on the coverage rate for a particular product, although this will vary based on the characteristics of the concrete.
 For example, the type of finish or surface roughness, whether new or existing, and overall condition, are key factors that will affect coverage rates for a product.
-Generally, one or two coats are required, which again is dependent on the condition of the concrete.
-The coverage rate for a second coat is expected to be less than for the first, even if rates for each coat are not published for a product.
+Generally, one or two coats are required, which again is dependent on the condition of the concrete and specific product.
+The coverage rate for a second coat is expected to be greater than for the first, even if rates for each coat are not published for a product.

 Types of Sealers